 Politics is toxic and nowhere more-so than in Australia.
-Our Prime Minister is the bloke who threatened to ‘shirt-front’ Vladimir Putin over Russia’s role in the shooting down of MH17.
+Our Prime Minister was the bloke who threatened to ‘shirt-front’ Vladimir Putin over Russia’s role in the shooting down of MH17.
 He is from the right, like the Republicans, but without the Bible and handgun.
 Unlike the American political system, the party holding power can replace their leader even though they campaigned to the electorate under the banner of their leader to win office.
-Today, Prime Minister Abbott faced a potential revolt within caucus and came through unconvincingly.
-He is now a dead man walking unless he can do a Lazarus to be born again.
+The Prime Minister Abbott faced a potential revolt within caucus and came through unconvincingly.
+Although he fended off the first assault but then eventually lost the Prime Ministership to Malcolm Turnbull.

 Politics is selling and Prime Minister Abbott must learn to speak from the heart, get real with journalists and the electorate to deal with the real cause of his problem.
 Let me give you an example of Abbott’s problem.
 Last week he was interviewed by our equivalent of an uber Fox News right wing commentator, Alan Jones, who threw an easy pitch for Abbott to smash out of the park – 'hit for six', to use a cricket metaphor.
 What happened… Prime Minister Abbott responded with vanilla custard sprinkled with liberal doses of ums and ahs (16 in just 45 seconds).
 Here it is.

 Alan Jones finished the interview with: “You’re hopeless at talking about yourself… it’s clear that a lot of people don’t really know their Prime Minister.
 Who is Tony Abbott?
 We’re going to 77 stations – tell us about yourself... who is the real Tony Abbott?”